Where to Eat and Drink in Testaccio

 Romeo Chef & Baker

-The aptly-named Giulietta echoes the modern style of her neighbor Romeo but here pizza is the focus.
-Choose from the wafer-thin, crispy Roman pizza or the thicker-based, doughier Neopolitan -style, all topped with carefully selected ingredients and a touch of innovative flair.
-And don’t miss the wonderful fried antipasti.
+The aptly-named Giulietta echoes the modern style of her neighbor Romeo, but here pizza is the focus.
+Choose from the wafer-thin, crispy Roman pizza or the thicker-based, doughier Neopolitan-style, all topped with carefully selected ingredients and a touch of innovative flair.
+And don’t miss their fabulous fritti (fried antipasti).

 L’Oasi Della Birra (Enoteca Palombi)

-iqueur store, Enoteca Palombi (better known as L’Oasi della Birra-the oasis of beer) is alos popular choice for an evening aperitif thanks to its outdoor seating and strategic position in the neighborhood’s central square, Piazza Testaccio.
+Liquor store, Enoteca Palombi (better known as L’Oasi della Birra, the oasis of beer) is a popular choice for an evening aperitif thanks to its outdoor seating and strategic position in the neighborhood’s central square, Piazza Testaccio.
 While the local kids play, the adults sip a spritz and devour Oasi’s generous aperitivo snacks.

-Most people wouldn’t think to visit Rome’s old slaughterhouse district to eat fish but for decades La Torricella has been serving up fresh seafood with a menu designed around that day’s catch.
+Most people wouldn’t think to visit Rome’s old slaughterhouse district to eat fish, but for decades La Torricella has been serving up fresh seafood with a menu designed around that day’s catch.
 The interior is distinctly old-school and there are also several outside tables on the street.
-Non-fish eaters will also find plenty of choice with classic Roman pastas and meaty mains.
+Non-fish eaters will also find plenty of choice with classic Roman pasta and meaty mains.

-For an informal lunch, relaxed dinner or early evening glass of wine, Masto has plenty to offer.
-While the space is small, the staff are welcoming and the food and wine have been carefully selected with a focus on quality products from all over Italy.
-With a dual functionality as a shop, it is also possible to purchase your favourite products to take home.
+For an informal lunch, a relaxed dinner, or an early evening glass of wine, Masto has plenty to offer.
+While space is limited, the staff are welcoming and the food and wine have been carefully selected with a focus on quality products from all over Italy.
+With a dual functionality as a shop, it is also possible to purchase your favorite products to take home.